Alice C. Linsley

 All of these populations are in Haplogroup R1b which has a high concentration in the region of lake Chad, Noah's homeland.

 The archaic rulers controlled major water systems and mountain ridges at a time when Africa, the Levant, and Mesopotamia were much wetter.
-The descendants of Japheth moved into the region of what is today Hungary and some - the Magyar-Ab - still reside in the Nile Valley
+The descendants of Japheth moved into the region of what is today Hungary and some Magyar-Ab reside in the Nile Valley.

 Genesis indicates that the biblical Noah lived in the area of Mega Chad.
 This is the only place on the surface of the earth that claims to be his homeland - Bor' No, meaning the "land" (bor) or country of Noah.
 During Noah's time Lake Chad was 600 feet deep and five times its present size.

 Related reading: Noah's Descendants; Finding Noah's Ark; Noah's Ark; Mount Mary and the Origins of Life; Dark Sky and Howling Wind; Noah's Sons and Their Descendants; Africa in the Days of Noah; INDEX of Topics at JUST GENESIS